x-atlas-consortia/data-submission-guide/Section8.md

 ---

 ## Section 8 - Creating an Upload Directory
-This section describes the basic steps needed to create an upload directory to submit metadata and data uploads to the HIVE (HuBMAP) or CODCC (SenNet). <b>NOTE:</b> The steps required for this differ for <span style="background-color: aquamarine;">_Clinical_</span> versus _non-Clinical_ assays. _Prerequisite:_ The submission directory has been successfully validated locally.
+This section describes the basic steps needed to create an upload directory to submit metadata and data uploads to the HIVE (HuBMAP) or CODCC (SenNet). <b>NOTE:</b> The steps required for this differ for <span class="txt--highlight">_Clinical_</span> versus _non-Clinical_ assays. _Prerequisite:_ The submission directory has been successfully validated locally.

 <ol>
     <li> <b>Getting started</b> </li>